-We found a few other products in our review to be more attractive if style is a big driver in your selection process.
+We found a few other products in our review to be more attractive if style is a significant driver in your selection process.
 For one, the Aero Tech Designs shorts were more stylish, but we don't think they deliver the versatility in application or durability of the Zoot.
-Farther up on our scale are the Editors' Choice winning SUGOi Evolution Pro Bibs, which include more color, better accenting, and give an overall look of competence, as opposed to the look of a fred in solid black shorts.
+Farther up on our scale are last year's Editors' Choice winner, the SUGOi Evolution Pro Bibs, which include more color, better accenting, and give an overall look of competence, as opposed to the look of a fred in solid black shorts.
 But the outstanding bike short in our review is the Louis Garneau CB Carbon 2, which also outscores the Zoot in fit comfort and efficiency/pedal friendliness, but aren't as durable.

-Many of the other products in our review employed addition fibers like polyester in their fabric to achieve greater breathability, but the main fibers in these shorts are simply nylon and spandex and yet still achieve great breathability.
-This simple makeup could also help explain the comparatively low price of these shorts compared to the more complex fabrics of items like the Pearl Izumi Elite In-R-Cool Bibs and SUGOi Evolution Pro Bibs.
-Both bibs have superior breathability with the Elite In-R-Cool coming out on top, but both products also retail much higher: $40 more for the SUGOi and $55 for the Elite In-R-Cool.
+Many of the other products in our review employed additional fibers like polyester in their fabric to achieve higher breathability, but the primary materials in these shorts are simply nylon and spandex and yet still achieve excellent breathability.
+This simple makeup could also help explain the comparatively low price of these shorts compared to the more complex fabrics of items like the SUGOi Evolution Pro Bibs.
+These bibs have superior breathability but retail much higher.

 Padding and Protection

 The Zoot shorts feature a fleece pad that delivered surprising comfort over at least an hour of riding.
 But unsurprisingly, as we took them out on longer rides, the pleasantly surprised face quickly turned into grimacing discomfort and mutterings about being 20 miles out "aka 10 minutes from an Uber."
-Needless to say, it was important to see if there was a different experience on mid-distance and long-distance routes and we stuck it out.
-If you are looking to do an hour of riding, these are really good for that.
+It was important to see if there was a different experience on mid-distance and long-distance routes, and we stuck it out.
+If you are looking to do an hour of riding, these are good for that.
 The soft fleece fits the body's form and seriously cuts down on chafing without doing the padding overkill thing that so many of the average bike shorts do.
-The padding isn't really missed until you pass the hour mark and the aching sets in and these are perfect for that.
+You don't miss the padding until passing the hour mark and the aching sets in, and these are perfect for that.
 Once you get beyond an hour, it's time to look for more padding.

-Our Top Pick for Short Course winner is the Louis Garneau CB Carbon 2.
+Our Top Pick for Short Course winner is the Gore C5 Bib Shots+.
 We think they are the best shorts out there for things like criterium races or short circuit races in the hour to 90-minute range.
-Their padding is more of the traditional road shorts padding, but it lacks firmness, providing mostly cushioning.
-We felt that given the distance at which the padding starts to lose its efficacy, about 30 miles, the padding has a very specific application to the short course realm and in that way, but it works very well for that specific application in the same way that the Zoot pad works extremely well for its application to 20 miles or less while also needing to function across activities.
+Their padding is more of the traditional road shorts padding, but it lacks firmness, primarily providing cushioning.
+We felt that given the distance at which the padding starts to lose its efficacy (about 30 miles), the padding has a particular application to the short course realm.
+It works very well for that specific application in the same way that the Zoot pad works exceptionally well for its use to 20 miles or less while also needing to function across activities.
 But the best padding, irrespective of distance, is the SUGOi Evolution chamois, which has the right cushioning and firmness to comfort for the first 20 miles and last into the 70 and 80-mile range.

 Comfort and Fit

-In general, we liked the way the Zoot Tri shorts fit and they were among our top scorers for fit and comfort.
-The fabric gently squeezed the legs, but weren't overbearing.
+In general, we liked the way the Zoot Tri shorts fit, and they were among our top scorers for fit and comfort.
+The fabric gently squeezed the legs but wasn't overbearing.
 Likewise, the padding didn't get in the way or feel like a diaper - a rare exception to padded shorts.
 But there were some drawbacks.
-Cycling shorts typically use either elastic bands to secure the waist or draw strings.
-The Zoot shorts use drawstrings, which are a pain because they are such a concentrated securing force across a small portion of the waist, so it feels like they will either fall off or cut you in two - plus it's annoying trying to get the right tightness and then losing it as soon as you go into tying your knot.
+Cycling shorts typically use either elastic bands to secure the waist or drawstrings.
+The Zoot shorts use drawstrings, which are a pain because they are such a concentrated securing force across a small portion of the waist.
+Because of this feature, it feels like they will either fall off or cut you in two; plus it's annoying trying to get the right tightness and then losing it as soon as you go into tying your knot.

-The pull string problem was also present with the Top Pick for Short Course shorts, the Louis Garneau CB Carbon 2.
-This area shows the real advantage of bibs over shorts because shorts need some sort of securing mechanism at the waist, which makes them less comfortable over longer distances.
+The pull string problem was also present with the super stylish Louis Garneau CB Carbon 2.
+This area shows the real advantage of bibs over shorts because shorts need some securing mechanism at the waist, which makes them less comfortable over longer distances.
 They also tend to create the muffin-top effect, securing right across your lower chub roll - making a shirtless ride an incredibly flattering affair (friends don't let friends be the shirtless riding guy: don't be the shirtless riding guy; get a jersey with sleeves and pockets like an adult).